Aprucka19/Transistor-Neural-Network-Modeler/README.md

 are graphed.
 Using matlab and allowing the interface between matlab matricies and the trained model alows for much easier data manupulation, and far easier visualization of the model itself with matlabs intuitive plotting tools.

+Run the matlab live script first, NNLiveScript.mxl, then for additional figures run through the JavaInMatlab.m file

 NOTE: if you recomplied the jar file for the project using mvn install after utilizing the CUDA backend, matlab will not function with the Java Objects.
 You must swap the dependencies back to the CPU backend then execute the mvn install again.

+Here is a similar chart to the one created in Java in example 2 but instead created in Matlab.

 ![](src/test/resources/Charts/MatlabTwoLengthsPlot.jpg)